site logo

 Ongoing

-AMSM/0018 THE SCOTTISH FISHERIES MUSEUM
+AMSM/0019 THE SCOTTISH FISHERIES MUSEUM

 The Scottish Fisheries Museum is an award-winning National Museum which tells the story of the Scottish fishing industry from the earliest times to the present.
-Staffed by 14 employees and 73 volunteers, the Museum is a lively, inclusive institution.
+Staffed by fourteen employees and seventy-three volunteers, the Museum is a lively, inclusive institution.
 Many opportunities for sponsorship exist and these include not only special events at the Museum but the Museum's flagship, Reaper, which is crewed entirely by volunteers and which sails to various former fishing ports along the east coast of England during the summer and entertains visitors both with displays and with first hand accounts of fishermens' lives.
 The Scottish Fisheries Museum boasts a position as one of the most distinctive and lively museums in the United Kingdom, and its work preserves a unique way of life; the Museum cannot survive without financial support or sponsors.
 Contact: Andrew Fox, Manager.
 Address: St. Ayles, Harbourhead, Anstruther KY10 3AB.
 Tel.: 01333-310628. andrew@scottish-fisheries-museum.org

 link to website